patanjali/patanjali.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 <p>
 Hi, I am an Assistant Professor at the Department of Cybersecurity Engineering at Augusta.
 Previously, I worked as a Postdoctoral Researcher at University of Florida where I worked with Dr. Swarup Bhunia.
 I did my Ph.D. at IIT Madras,  India where I was advised by Dr. Kamakoti Veezhinathan.
 </p>

 <p>
-My research focuses on addressing a fundamental question: <b>“How can we ensure af- fordable security assurances for a given hardware design in the context of an untrusted supply chain while respecting the design constraints at each level of abstraction?”</b>
+My research focuses on addressing a fundamental question:

+<b>“How can we design, measure and build efficient and affordable security assurances for a given hardware design in the context of an untrusted
+supply chain while respecting the design constraints at each level of abstraction?”</b>

-These themes are crucial in the design of hardware for IoT, AI, and data-centre ap- plications, where security resources are often scarce.
+These themes are crucial in the design of hardware for IoT, AI, and data-centre applications, where security resources are often scarce.
 In this context, I have explored applying statistical learning techniques to tackle various aspects of system design.
 My research primarily focuses on building Machine learning (ML) models to tackle the security challenges in different design abstractions and also in different stages of the hardware supply chain.
 I have also worked on using machine learning techniques for designing energy-efficient systems and applying AI techniques for network security.

 I wish to continue contributing to the following research areas:
 </p>

 <ul>

 <li>